kappnav/design/user-actions-nls.md

 ### nls-configmap

-Specifies whether or not a configmap of nls translations is provided.
+Specifies whether or not a configmap of NLS translations is provided.
 The default is false.

 Example: